07 May Jodi Wilson: Practising Simplicity

 If I can raise my children in this country and work in creative fields that I love I am very, very privileged.
 The powerful, ever-present intuition of a mother is beyond description but it leads me, guides me, and comforts me.

-Jodi Wilson, 32, is a writer, photographer, yoga teacher and author of the blog Practising Simplicity.
-Jodi lives in NSW with her partner Daniel and three children, Che, 8, Poet, 5, and Percy, 16 months.
+Jodi Wilson, is a writer, photographer, yoga teacher and author of the blog Practising Simplicity.
+Jodi lives in NSW with her partner Daniel and three children, Che, Poet, and Percy.
 She’s quite content with the simple things in life such as baby giggles, childhood wonder, coffee, nourishing food and a good book.
 You can find more of Jodi’s work via her blog, Instagram and Facebook page.